wviechtb/wviechtb/README.md

-# Wolfgang Viechtbauer
+# Hi there!

 ## Work Details

-- I am associate professor of methodology and statistics at the department of Psychiatry and Neuropsychology, Maastricht University, the Netherlands
+- I am associate professor of methodology and statistics
+- I work at the department of Psychiatry and Neuropsychology, Maastricht University, the Netherlands
 - I do research on the statistical methods for meta-analysis and the analysis of multilevel and longitudinal data, with particular emphasis on computation statistics and software development

 ## Most Important Projects